Disconnections

 2. Click on the Connections tab.

-3. Highlight your modem in the Dialout settings window and then click on the
+3. Highlight your modem in the Dialout settings window and then click on the Settings button.

 4. Click on the Advanced button.